Pinafore/848Q/threshold/README.md

 What you have to do
 ===================

-The TfIdf takes a question and returns a guess of who the president was.
-You need to extract what time the question is asking about and return a promising answer.
+The TfIdf takes a question and returns a guess of what the answer is.
+You need to extract what the question is asking about and return a promising answer.
 You should use sklearn's tf-idf retrieval; this should be straightforward.
 The code for processing the data is provided, you should understand it but not modify it.

 The problem is when to trust that answer.
 The `ThresholdBuzzer` class decides when to trust that answer.
 Inspect the output of your guesser class and try to find a good value for the two parameters that control when to buzz in: how much of the question needs to be revealed before it trusts the answer and how high the score of the buzzer needs to be before it answers.